 - CPT must be authorized on the I-20 prior to the start date of employment.
 To work without authorization is illegal.

 - CPT may be for 20 hours per week (part time) or for more than 20 hours per week (full time).
-During the fall and spring semesters students can only work 20 hours.

 - Students who accumulate 12 months of full-time CPT will not be eligible for Optional Practical Training (OPT)

 - Part-time CPT does not affect OPT eligibility.

 - Once a student has filed an application for OPT, the student may not apply for CPT.

 - Students cannot change employers while on CPT unless you apply for another CPT I-20.

 - Students in the English Program are not eligible for CPT or OPT.

 - CPT Application Form, completed by you and your advisor

 - Unofficial Transcript